Miss Helyett (1933 film)

 Miss Helyett is a 1933 French comedy film directed by Hubert Bourlon and Jean Kemm and starring Josette Day, Jim Gérald and Roger Bourdin.
 It is based on Miss Helyett an 1891 opérette by Edmond Audran and Maxime Boucheron.

-The film's sets were designed by Jean d'Eaubonne.
+A previous silent film adaptation was released in 1928.
+The film's sets were designed by the art director Jean d'Eaubonne.